rizko-d/dashboard-finance/README.md

-Absolutely, here’s a sample **README.md** (in English) you can directly use or adjust for your Tailwind-Vue finance dashboard project:

----

 # Personal Finance Dashboard

 A modern, responsive, single-page application for personal financial management and visualization.
 Built with **Vue 3 (Composition API)**, **Tailwind CSS**, **ApexCharts**, and **Heroicons**.